-The annual extreme fastest mile of wind speed^{} for a given region has been commonly used as the best available measure of wind for design purposes (Reference 2.3-9).
+The annual extreme fastest mile of wind speed\ for a given region has been commonly used as the best available measure of wind for design purposes (Reference 2.3-9).
 The standard reference speed level is normally chosen at the 30-ft elevation, and wind speed is assumed to vary with the one-seventh power of height.

 All CGS structures have been designed to withstand a basic wind (fastest mile) velocity, including gusts of 100 mph at an elevation of 30 ft above the site grade.
 This design speed value is conservative for the CGS site since the 100 year return period peak gust as shown in Figure 2.3-4 at HMS is 86 mph at an elevation of 50 ft (as given in Tables 2.3-5 and 2.3-6 at that level peak gusts have not exceeded 80 mph during the period 1945 to present).
 The 100 year return period fastest mile of wind would be less than 86 mph since by definition gust velocity divided by an appropriate gust factor provides the velocity of the fastest mile of wind.
-Although not recorded in historical records the 100 year fastest mile of gust factors of 1.3 and 1.1 (Reference 2.3-10) for gusts of one and 10 sec durations^{} respectively to the estimated historical value of 86 mph.
+Although not recorded in historical records the 100 year fastest mile of wind can be expected to be in the range of 66 to 78 mph.
+These values are based on the application of gust factors of 1.3 and 1.1 (Reference 2.3-10) for gusts of one and 10 sec durations\\ respectively to the estimated historical value of 86 mph.